RustyKnight/JABanner/README.md

 ## Why?

-I spend more than a working week exploring other libraries and blog posts while looking for a simple way to customise a refresh control for a project I was working on.
+I spent more than a working week exploring other libraries and blog posts while looking for a simple way to customise a refresh control for a project I was working on.

 While there are some really awesome “examples”, none provided a workable solution which was abstract enough to be usable (or usable in way which I felt comfortable introducing into my projects) and many were simply out-of-date (I didn’t find one which worked well with the iPhone X)